cgeyskens/phd/image-analysis/synapse-counting/development-notes.md

 - attach this last script to the pipeline (24/08/2023)

 last part: small adjustments & make the code clean: (29/08/2023)
-- use "" instead of ''
+- use "" instead of '', be consistent
 - naming of python and nextflow scripts: change the names of python to more intuitive names
 - delete other unnessary development scripts (and delete the output of the ipynb files)
 - Take the content of this file and make a new .md file that is named "development.md".